-This proxy statement/prospectus is dated , 2004 and was first mailed to shareholders on or about , 2004.
+This proxy statement/prospectus is dated March 5, 2004 and is first being mailed to shareholders on or about March 12, 2004.

-1658 State Farm Boulevard

-Charlottesville, Virginia 22911
+GUARANTY FINANCIAL CORPORATION 1658 State Farm Boulevard Charlottesville, Virginia 22911

-NOTICE OF SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON, 2004
+NOTICE OF SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 22, 2004

-A special meeting of shareholders of Guaranty Financial Corporation ("Guaranty") will be held on , 2004 at .m. at the , Charlottesville, Virginia, for the following purposes:
+A special meeting of shareholders of Guaranty Financial Corporation ("Guaranty") will be held on Thursday, April 22, 2004 at 10:00 a.m. at the Glenmore Country Club, 1750 Piper Way, Keswick, Virginia, for the following purposes:

-- 1. To consider and vote upon a proposal to approve the Agreement and Plan of Reorganization, dated as of December 18, 2003, by and between Union Bankshares Corporation ("Union") and Guaranty, and a related Plan of Merger (together, the "merger agreement"), providing for the merger of Guaranty with and into Union upon the terms and conditions therein and as described in the accompanying proxy statement/prospectus.
-A copy of the merger agreement is attached as Appendix I to the accompanying proxy statement/prospectus. - 2.
-To consider and vote upon a proposal to adjourn the special meeting to a later date or dates, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the special meeting to approve the merger agreement. - 3.
+- To consider and vote upon a proposal to approve the Agreement and Plan of Reorganization, dated as of December 18, 2003, by and between Union Bankshares Corporation ("Union") and Guaranty, and a related Plan of Merger (together, the "merger agreement"), providing for the merger of Guaranty with and into Union upon the terms and conditions therein and as described in the accompanying proxy statement/prospectus.
+A copy of the merger agreement is attached as Appendix I to the accompanying proxy statement/prospectus. - To consider and vote upon a proposal to adjourn the special meeting to a later date or dates, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the special meeting to approve the merger agreement. - 3.
 To transact such other business as may properly come before the special meeting or any adjournments or postponements of the meeting.

-We have fixed , 2004, as the record date for the special meeting.
+We have fixed March 1, 2004, as the record date for the special meeting.
 Only holders of record of Guaranty common stock at the close of business on that date are entitled to receive notice of and to vote at the special meeting or any adjournments or postponements of the meeting.